kedartatwawadi/NN_compression/README.md

 a.
 The code was developed using **Tensorflow 0.12.1 version**.
 Since TF has changed interface since its 1.0 release, some of the code might not work correctly.
 I am working on modifying the code appropriately.

 b.
-There is no Arithmetic coding block yet to finally conpress the data.
+There is no Arithmetic coding block yet to finally compress the data.
 But, the loss function computes the compression size (bits/symbol used) if Arithmetic coding is used. (i.e. you can know the final compression size without compressing the data, but only looking at the loss function)

 c.
 Usage: